 How do I make the bowls curve when I throw them?

-First, you should never actually throw a bowl—that”s called “dumping the bowl” and it damages the green.
+First, you should never actually throw a bowl—that’s called “dumping the bowl” and it damages the green.
 When you roll, or deliver, a bowl, it will always follow a curved path, but it does that on its own.
 Unlike bocce balls or five-pin bowling balls, lawn bowls are not perfect spheres.
-They’re slightly lopsided—they have a “bias”—and like an egg rolling on a kitchen counter, they will always roll in a curve.
+They’re slightly lopsided—they have a “bias”—and like an egg rolling on a kitchen counter, they will always follow a curve.